 Leaving the ruins, I asked a staff member which direction would be quicker to return to town in order to find the taxis to Oaxaca.
 And he told me to go the same way I’d come up.

 Repeating the long walk back to the gate, I wasn’t surprised to not see any motos or taxis in such a remote area.
 I then walked another twenty minutes or so to the nearest portion of the main road, from which I easily caught a moto back to the center.
 From there, I found another shared taxi for Oaxaca.

 While Atzompa has free entry and transport there is very cheap, it still requires quite a bit of effort to reach.
 That’s why it was especially frustrating to see so many parts of the ruins blocked off.

-Oaxaca is not a very large city and as long as you’re staying relatively central, you can easily get around on foot.
-While many look for accommodation near the central square, or Zócalo, which is indeed a good location.
+Oaxaca is not a very large city, and as long as you’re staying relatively central, you can easily get around on foot.
+Many look for accommodation near the central square, or Zócalo, which is indeed a good location.
 Popular hotels here include Hotel Casona Oaxaca and La Catrina del Alcala.

-Alternatively, the neighborhoods of Jalatlaco and Xochimilco are very popular places to stay and are within walking distance of the historical center.
+Alternatively, the neighborhoods of Xochimilco and Jalatlaco are very popular places to stay and are within walking distance of the historical center.
 A highly-rated hotel in Xochimilco is Hotel Fortin Plaza, and in Jalatlaco, Hotel Cazomalli Oaxaca.

 Further north, Reforma is another popular district.
 Mision de Los Angeles would offer easy access to all of the city’s main areas.